DAVID GREENE, Host:

 TOM WEBER: While visiting friends in Denver this weekend, D.J.
 Ingle(ph) was ribbed for being from the state that just can't pick a senator.
 So yesterday, after landing at Minneapolis-St. Paul Airport and hearing the news, Ingle was relieved.

 INGLE: It's been a long time, and I'm glad that they finally got it resolved.
 A lot of money has been spent at taxpayers' expense to try to resolve something that should have been done a long time ago, and thank goodness it is over.

 WEBER: Minnesota has had only one senator this year, Democrat Amy Klobuchar, who says her office became a stop for some tour guides at the Capitol when the novelty was at its peak, but no more.
 Minnesota will soon be a two-senator state - at least as of next week, when Al Franken will likely to be sworn in.
 The senator-elect says he's humbled.

-Senator-elect AL FRANKEN (Democrat, Minnesota): One thing I really do take away from this is that I won by 312 votes.
+AL FRANKEN: One thing I really do take away from this is that I won by 312 votes.
 So I really have to earn the trust of the people who didn't vote for me and of all the people of Minnesota.